ava-labs/subnet-evm/plugin/evm/config/config.md

 # Subnet-EVM Configuration

-> **Note**: These are the configuration options available in the Subnet-EVM codebase.
-To set these values, you need to create a configuration file at `~/.avalanchego/configs/chains/<blockchainID>/config.json`.
+> **Note**: These are the configuration options available in the subnet-evm codebase.
+To set these values, you need to create a configuration file at `{chain-config-dir}/C/config.json`.
+This file does not exist by default.
+>
+> For example if `chain-config-dir` has the default value which is `$HOME/.avalanchego/configs/chains`, then `config.json` should be placed at `$HOME/.avalanchego/configs/chains/C/config.json`.
 >
 > For the AvalancheGo node configuration options, see the AvalancheGo Configuration page.